JaKooLit/Arch-Hyprland/README.md

 source ~/.zshrc
 ```
 - reboot or logout
-- by default `funky` theme is installed.
+- by default `agnosterzak` theme is installed.
+Which is from external oh-my-zsh theme.
 You can find more themes from this [`OH-MY-ZSH-THEMES`](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes)
 - to change the theme, `SUPER SHIFT O` , choose  desired theme, and close and open terminal.
 - or manually edit `~/.zshrc` .
 Look for ZSH_THEME="desired theme"